btc-script-explorer/scantool/docs/rest-api/v1/block.md

         }

-#### PreviousHash

-Hash of the block before the requested block, if one exists.
+- **PreviousHash**: Hash of the previous block, if one exists.

-#### NextHash

-Hash of the block after the requested block, if one exists.
+- **NextHash**: Hash of the next block, if one exists.

-#### Hash

-Hash of the requested block.
+- **Hash**: Hash of the requested block.

-#### Height

-Height of the requested block.
+- **Height**: Height of the requested block.

-#### Timestamp

-Timestamp of the requested block.
+- **Timestamp**: Timestamp of the requested block.

-#### InputCount

-Number of inputs in the requested block.
+- **InputCount**: Number of inputs in the requested block.

-#### OutputCount

-Number of outputs in the requested block.
+- **OutputCount**: Number of outputs in the requested block.

-#### Bip141Count

-Number of transactions in the requested block that support BIP 141.
+- **Bip141Count**: Number of transactions in the requested block that support BIP 141.

-#### Txs

-An array of BlockTxObject objects, one per transaction in the requested block.
+- **Txs**: Array of BlockTx objects, one per transaction in the requested block.
 If the NoTxs options is set to true, this array will not be included in the response.

-#### UnknownSpendTypes

-The transaction ids of previous outputs and an array of output indexes for each.
+- **UnknownSpendTypes**: Transaction ids of previous outputs and an array of output indexes for each.
 If the NoUnknownSpendTypes option is set to true, this object will not be included in the response.

-#### KnownSpendTypes

-The name of each spend time and the number of times it occurs in the block.
+- **KnownSpendTypes**: Name of each spend time and the number of times it occurs in the block.
 If the NoTypes option is set to true, this object will not be included in the response.

-#### OutputTypes (unless NoTypes)

-The name of each output time and the number of times it occurs in the block.
+- **OutputTypes (unless NoTypes)**: Name of each output time and the number of times it occurs in the block.
 If the NoTypes option is set to true, this object will not be included in the response.

-#### RedeemScriptMultisigCount

-The number of standard multisig redeem scripts in the block.
+- **RedeemScriptMultisigCount**: Number of standard multisig redeem scripts in the block.
 If none exist, or if the ScriptUsageStats is set to false, this field will not be included in the response.

-#### RedeemScriptCount

-The total number of redeem scripts in the block.
+- **RedeemScriptCount**: Number of redeem scripts in the block.
 If none exist, or if the ScriptUsageStats is set to false, this field will not be included in the response.

-#### WitnessScriptMultisigCount

-The number of standard multisig witness scripts in the block.
+- **WitnessScriptMultisigCount**: Number of standard multisig witness scripts in the block.
 If none exist, or if the ScriptUsageStats is set to false, this field will not be included in the response.

-#### WitnessScriptCount

-The total number of witness scripts in the block.
+- **WitnessScriptCount**: Number of witness scripts in the block.
 If none exist, or if the ScriptUsageStats is set to false, this field will not be included in the response.

-#### TapScriptOrdinalCount

-The number of ordinal tap scripts in the block.
+- **TapScriptOrdinalCount**: Number of ordinal tap scripts in the block.
 If none exist, or if the ScriptUsageStats is set to false, this field will not be included in the response.

-#### TapScriptCount

-The total number of tap scripts in the block.
+- **TapScriptCount**: Number of tap scripts in the block.
 If none exist, or if the ScriptUsageStats is set to false, this field will not be included in the response.

 ## Examples